tangbc/vue-virtual-scroll-list/.github/ISSUE_TEMPLATE/question-or-discuss.md

 ---
 name: Question or discuss
-about: Make your questions or topics you want to discuss.
+about: Ask your questions or topics you want to discuss.
 title: ''
 labels: question
 assignees: ''